 I graduated from Cornell with a degree in Italian Language and Literature with a concentration in International Relations.
 Soon after, I decided I wanted to teach and pursued a Master of Science in Teaching degree from SUNY Cortland.
 Education and program facilitation have been my professional focuses.

-Being a military wife, I have a fond appreciation for the sacrifices that our veterans, active-duty military members, and families make for our country.
-My husband and I met right after he returned from his deployment in Afghanistan, and I witnessed the many hurdles to reintegrate with purpose back home.
+Several people close to me served in the military and I have a fond appreciation for the sacrifices that our veterans, active-duty military members, and families make for our country.

 With the Farm Ops project, my primary goal is to get to know our veterans, their backgrounds, and what transferable skills they carry from their military careers.
 With this, I can effectively support the lifestyle change they are seeking.
 The education, training, and resources we provide afford our veterans many opportunities to explore their interests with purposeful connections to their communities through agriculture and farming.

-My husband and our daughter, Cecilia, are very active and enjoy hiking, vegetable, and perennial gardening, spending time outdoors, and beagles.
+My daughter and I are very active and enjoy hiking, vegetable, and perennial gardening, spending time outdoors, and beagles.
 We are also self-proclaimed foodies and love cooking and baking.